 Israel had protested against Egypt’s decision to let the pilgrims leave the Gaza Strip through the Rafah crossing to perform the Hajj earlier in the month.

-But Ahmed Abdul Gheit, Egypt’s foreign minister, said that he was “not concerned” about the Israeli protests; what concerned him was enabling Palestinian pilgrims to perform the Hajj, he said.
+But Ahmed Abdul Gheit, Egypt’s foreign minister, said that he was “not concerned” about the Israeli protests; what concerned him was enabling Palestinian pilgrims to perform the Hajj.